In fantasy, medieval life is depicted as all sexual violence and squalor. It's not that simple - KESQ

 “We felt that was an interesting way to explore the fact that for a woman in medieval times, giving birth was violence,” co-showrunner Miguel Sapochnik told The Hollywood Reporter about the scene.
 (HBO, home to “Game of Thrones” and “House of the Dragon,” shares parent company Warner Bros.
 Discovery with CNN.)

 Is sexual and reproductive violence historically accurate to the medieval age?
-To an extent, yes.
+To an extent, yes, as records show.
 But so are myriad other things that seem to conveniently fall off the storyboard when it’s time to add authenticity.

 “The desire to be ‘accurate’ suddenly disappears when sex isn’t involved and it is actual interesting day to day minutiae,” says Eleanor Janega, a medieval historian who teaches at the London School of Economics.
 “If the (‘Game of Thrones’) world was historically accurate, why isn’t every single noble house or castle absolutely covered by huge gaudy, colourful murals?
 Why is it that this form of historical accuracy isn’t important, but showing rape as endemic is?”